Thai Beef Salad Recipe (reduced salt)

-A healthy twist on a tasty thai dish, by Daley Nutrition
+A healthy twist on a flavorsome thai dish, by Luke Daley RNutr, MSc from Daley Nutrition

 Thai Beef Salad Recipe (cooking time 20mins)